lzjqsdd/scikit-learn-doc-cn/doc/developers/contributing.rst

-The main motivation to make a class compatible to the scikit-learn estimator interface might be that you want to use it together with model assessment and selection tools such as :class:`model_selection.GridSearchCV`.
+The main motivation to make a class compatible to the scikit-learn estimator interface might be that you want to use it together with model assessment and selection tools such as :class:`grid_search.GridSearchCV`.

 For this to work, you need to implement the following interface.
 If a dependency on scikit-learn is okay for your code,